setrar/DigiCom/Labs/TP1/MATLAB/Q&A/README.md

 pss2_t = pss2_t / norm(pss2_t);
 pss2_t = [pss2_t(((2048-143):2048)) pss2_t];
 ```

-This code assumes a simplified scenario and uses a cosine signal as an example.
-Replace the `received_signal` with your actual received signal, and replace the PSS detection part (`findpeaks`) with your specific algorithm for PSS detection.
-Adjust parameters as needed based on your system and signal characteristics.

 This code seems to be related to processing a signal associated with a communication system, specifically involving the Primary Synchronization Signal (PSS) in the context of LTE (Long-Term Evolution) or a similar wireless communication standard.